RENCBERAKMAN/dev-knowledge/sql-nosql/BACKEND.en.md

 NoSQL: Applications requiring flexible data structures and rapid growth; social media, big data, real-time analytics.

 <hr style="border: 50px solid #4CAF50; margin: 20px 0;">

+## 🔍⭐What is a JOIN operation?
+What’s the difference between INNER JOIN and LEFT JOIN?
+JOIN in SQL is used to combine data from multiple tables based on a common column.
+This column is usually an id or a foreign key.
+The goal is to display related data in a single result set.

+📌 Example: Suppose we have a Customers table and an Orders table.
+To get a customer’s order information, we use JOIN to combine these two tables.

+INNER JOIN 🔍

+Returns only the rows that have matching values in both tables.

+If there’s no match, the row is not included in the result.

+Logic: Intersection set

+Example: A list of only the customers who have placed orders.

+LEFT JOIN ↔️

+Returns all rows from the left table.
+If there’s no match in the right table, those columns will contain NULL.

+Logic: All rows from the left table + data from the right table if it exists

+Example: A list of all customers, with empty order information for those who haven’t placed an order.

+✅ Difference:

+INNER JOIN → Only matching rows ✅

+LEFT JOIN → All rows from the left table, add from the right if available, otherwise NULL 🗒️

+💡 Pro Tip: Avoid unnecessary LEFT JOINs as they can hurt performance.
+To find non-matching records, use:

   <img src="https://capsule-render.vercel.app/api?type=waving&color=0:0f2027,50:203a43,100:2c5364&height=200&section=footer&text=Thanks%20for%20visiting!%20🚀&fontSize=30&fontColor=ffffff" />
 </p>